Are you using the upright row to increase your shoulder size and muscle?

 Instead, there are many safer upright row alternatives that you can do at home.

-So what is the best alternative to upright row?
+So what is the best upright row alternative?

-Well, the lateral raise is the best alternative to upright row since it offers all the benefits of the upright row with reduced risk of a shoulder injury.
+Well, the lateral raise is the best upright row alternative since it offers all the benefits of the upright row with reduced risk of a shoulder injury.

-During the lateral raise, the muscles on the front and sides of your shoulders move much the same as they do during the upright row making it an excellent alternative.
+During the lateral raise, the muscles on the front and sides of your shoulders move similarly as they do during the upright row making it an excellent alternative.

-Similar exercises like the one mentioned above increase the strength and size of your upper body.
+Similar exercises like the one mentioned above increase the strength and size of your back and shoulders.

-It also works your side deltoids and upper trapezius muscles.
+It also works your side deltoids and upper traps.

 These alternatives will also help work your front and rear deltoids, forearms, biceps, and your rhomboids too.